summerlove91/bloc-chat2/README.md

 $ npm start
 ```

 The server will start up.
-To stop the server, press `cntrl + c`.
+To stop the server, press `ctrl + c`.

-## License

-Bloc Chat is released under the <LICENSE-NAME> license.

 ## Copyright